 - Support

-The strongest couples do not fight against each other.
-They work toward solutions together.
+The strongest couples don’t fight against each other — they fight toward a solution together.

-They avoid destructive patterns like criticism, contempt, defensiveness, and stonewalling.
-Instead, they choose compassion.
+They avoid the destructive patterns — criticism, contempt, defensiveness, and stonewalling — and choose compassion instead.

 10. Relationships Are Not a Destination.
 They Are a Practice.

-You do not arrive.
-You show up every day.
+You don’t “arrive.”
+You show up — every day.

 - Even when you are tired.